schlatterbeck/pgapy/README.rst

  - We often want to maximize the numbers returned by our evaluation function, set the parameter ``maximize`` to False if you want to minimize.
- - We can define an array of init values, each entry containing a sequence with lower and upper bound.
+ - For non-binary genes we can define an array of init values, each entry containing a sequence with lower and upper bound.
 The array has to have the length of the gene.
 Note that the upper bound is *included* in the range of possible values (unlike the python range operator but compatible with the pgapack definition).
  - In the constructor of the class we can add parameters of the genetic algorithm.
 Not all parameters of pgapack are wrapped yet, currently you would need to consult the sourcecode of PGAPy to find out which